 As a result, major corporates such as Bank of America, Citibank, Macquarie and Swiss RE have shifted their base to BKC.
 The diamond merchants of Mumbai have also moved from Charni Road area to BKC.

-, an office space listings site, corroborates the trend.
-Maximum number of prospective office occupiers look for space in BKC. property.jll.co.in
+Data from property.jll.co.in, an office space listings site, corroborates the trend.
+Maximum number of prospective office occupiers look for space in BKC.

 ‘Your own slice of office in suburbia within city limits’ is a concept that the developers, the retailers and the corporates across the city have been pitching a lot recently.
 The rapid change in demographics and socio-economics of the city called for a major transformation.
 The target audience comprised top management, living around BKC in areas such as Bandra, Worli, Juhu and Andheri.
 Add to this, the increasing number of high-end residential buildings in these areas catering to these senior professionals -- BKC serves as an office area closer to their homes.